Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool: Introduction

 \section{Introduction}

-Careful optical design is critical for high-performance, stable and compact optical layouts for atomic and molecular optical (AMO) physics based experiments for fundamental physics and sensing applications, as well as for quantum computers based on neutral atoms and trapped ions.
+Careful optical design is critical for compact, high-performance optical layouts used in atomic and molecular optical (AMO) experiments for fundamental physics and sensing applications, as well as quantum computers based on neutral atoms and trapped ions.
 Miniaturizing layouts to optical baseplates \cite{kulkarni2020ultrastable, zhang2022design} and micro-optics \cite{knappe2007microfabricated, maurice2020miniaturized, strangfeld2021prototype} improves stability and performance, while simultaneously enabling rack mounting and portable operation.
 However, neither miniature baseplates nor micro-optics are widely used due to the difficulty of customizing and updating their designs using existing 3D CAD tools.

-For electronics and VLSI design, tools like Cadence are critical enablers, which dynamically manage layouts while automatically routing connections between components.
+For electronics and VLSI (Very Large Scale Integration) design, tools like Cadence are critical enablers, which dynamically manage layouts while automatically routing connections between components.
 VLSI design tools also utilize hierarchical abstraction of levels so that the functional level of design is not burdened by the device level.

 In photonics, open source tools for layout like GDSFactory \cite{gdsfactory} have created an open source collaborative community that dramatically lowers the barrier to entry for advanced and large-scale photonic layout.
 Despite the advantages of using CAD for optical circuit design, there is no tool that can dynamically position optical elements and route connections simultaneously.
 This means that optical circuit design can not abstract away these aspects of design at the device level (optical element), preventing the abstraction to higher levels of the optical system hierarchy and therefore scalable optical systems engineering.